 Heartsaver® Pediatric First Aid CPR AED Blended Learning Course is designed to teach students the cognitive information needed to respond to and manage illnesses and injuries in a child or infant in the first few minutes until professional help arrives.
 This course is a combination of eLearning, in which a student completes part of the course in a self-directed manner, followed by a hands-on session with an instructor.
 This course is designed to meet the regulatory requirements for child care workers in all 50 U.S. states.

 Audience: child care workers, teachers, foster care workers, camp counselors, youth organizations, coaches for children's sports organizations, others responsible for children including parents, grandparents, babysitters, and guardians.
 Upon completion of the online portion of this class, students receive a certificate of completion, which they must present to be allowed entry into the instructor-led hands-on skills session.

 In this Instructor-led course, students participate in simulated clinical scenarios and learning stations.
 Students work with an AHA BLS Instructor to complete BLS skills practice and skills testing.
 Students also complete a written exam.

 HeartCode Basic Life Support (BLS) Instructor-led Hands-on Session is a structured course focused on meaningful skills practice, debriefing, team scenarios, and skills testing.
 This newly offered course is more comprehensive than the skills practice and testing session for the 2010 Guidelines blended learning courses.
-Students must complete the online portion of the course.
-Upon successful completion of the online portion, including the course exam, students receive a certificate of completion, which they must present for entry into an Instructor-led hands-on session.
+Students must complete the online portion of the course prior to attending the hands-on session.
+Upon successful completion of the online portion, including the course exam, students receive a certificate of completion, which they must present for entry into an Instructor-led hands-on skills session.

 Important Registration Information